Azure/fleet/docs/troubleshooting/README.md

 #### Resolution:
 The solution here is to add the `env:prod` label to the member cluster resource for `kind-cluster-2` as well, so that the scheduler can select the cluster to propagate resources.

-### How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to "False"?
+### How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to "false"?

-The **ClusterResourcePlacementSynchronized** condition status is set to **"False"** under the following circumstances: when the work is not created or updated for a new **ClusterResourceSnapshot**.
+The `ClusterResourcePlacementSynchronized` condition status is set to `false` under the following circumstances: when the `Work` is not created or updated for a new `ClusterResourceSnapshot`.

-#### **Investigation Steps:**
+#### Investigation Steps:

-- In the **ClusterResourcePlacement** status section, examine the **placementStatuses** to identify clusters with the `WorkSynchronized` status set to **"False"**.
+- In the `ClusterResourcePlacement` status section, examine the `placementStatuses` to identify clusters with the `WorkSynchronized` status set to `false`.
-- Locate the corresponding **ClusterResourceBinding** for the identified cluster.
+- Locate the corresponding `ClusterResourceBinding` for the identified cluster.
 This resource should indicate the status of the `Work`, whether it was created or updated.
-- A common scenario leading to this issue is the user input for the **rollingUpdate** configuration being too strict.
+- A common scenario leading to this issue is the user input for the `rollingUpdate` configuration being too strict.
 Verify the values for `maxUnavailable` and `maxSurge` to ensure they align with your expectations.

-#### **Example Scenario:**
+#### Example Scenario:

 In the following example, an attempt is made to propagate a namespace to three member clusters.
-However, during the initial creation of the `ClusterResourcePlacement`, the namespace doesn't exist on the hub cluster, and the fleet currently comprises two member clusters named **kind-cluster-1** and **kind-cluster-2**.
+However, during the initial creation of the `ClusterResourcePlacement`, the namespace doesn't exist on the hub cluster, and the fleet currently comprises two member clusters named `kind-cluster-1` and `kind-cluster-2`.

 #### CRP spec:
 ```